You need not wait till January 1 before you plan your marketing strategy and tactic to stay ahead of your business competition in the coming year.

 To stay ahead of the competition, think less about what you want to do and more about how competitors can and will hurt you.

 Study your competitors and the big players in your specific industry.
-Find out what they are doing to keep up their customer retention rate and increase their market share.
+Find out what they are doing to maintain their customer retention rate and increase their market share.
 Please find out how to put their strategies within your resources and environmental limits to increase your customer base even in a crowded market.
-Think of how you can take advantage of digital marketing to improve your business.
+Think of how you can use digital marketing to improve your business.

 To know how to stay ahead of your competitors, you need to know who your competition in business is.

 Who are your existing competitors and new players in your niche?
-What are their ability and USP?
+What are their ability and USPs?
 What will make a current or potential consumer choose your competitors over you and vice-versa?